how to recognize and write in the different genres of public texts such as

 When we need to convey detailed and complex information to those outside of our workplace.

 Conventions of the Genre

-Memos look a lot like email--if the email was written out in a Word doc.
-Follow these things to create a memo (you can also use a template from Word or Google to begin with):
+Memos look a lot like email--if the email were written out in a Word document.
+Follow this format to create a memo (you can also use a template from Word or Google to begin with):

 Block format (flushed left, with no indentation for new paragraphs)